wp-plugins/nifty-modal-popup/readme.txt

 == Changelog ==

+= 1.7.8 =
+* Added - Popup when visitor tries to leave the page
+* Added - Popup has scrollbars when there is too much content

 = 1.7.2 =
 * Fixed - Clicking outside modal should close modals on a page with multiple modals